antheiz/antheiz/README.md

 ### Hi there 👋

-I'm <b>Theis</b>.
-A passionate software developer from Jayapura, Currently focusing on Web platform development.
-Experience in Python Web Framework and Back end development using Golang.
+I'm <b>Theis</b>. software developer from Jayapura, Currently focusing on Web platform development.
+Love to build open source products.
+Interested in the topic of Distributed Systems.

  <!--START_SECTION:waka-->